Nick Fortes Preview, Player Props: Marlins vs. Dodgers

 Nick Fortes At The Plate

-- Fortes has seven doubles, five home runs and 14 walks while hitting .208.
+- Fortes is batting .205 with seven doubles, five home runs and 15 walks.

+- Fortes has picked up a hit in 41 of 86 games this year, with multiple hits 11 times.

-- Looking at the 84 games he has played this season, he's homered in five of them (6.0%), and in 1.8% of his trips to the dish.
+- He has homered in 5.8% of his games this year, and 1.8% of his trips to the dish.

-- Fortes has driven in a run in 20 games this year (23.8%), including two games with multiple runs batted in.
+- Fortes has driven in a run in 20 games this season (23.3%), including two games with multiple runs batted in.

-- He has scored at least once 23 times this year (27.4%), including one multi-run game.
+- In 23 of 86 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.